Trending Apps

 AWS spend by service

-In Q3, we observed rapid growth in AWS spending across Analytics, Security, Containers, and Compute.
+In Q4, we observed rapid growth in AWS spending across Containers and Security, and modest growth in Compute and Management & Governance.

-- Analytics saw the largest increase, with spending up 41% as companies focused on data-driven decision-making.
+- Containers saw the largest increase, with spending up 54% as companies expand their cloud computing capabilities and architectures for 2025 projects.

-- Security, Identity, and Compliance rose 35%, reflecting heightened concerns around data protection and regulatory requirements.
+- Security, Identity, and Compliance rose 28%, continuing to reflect heightened concerns around data protection and regulatory requirements.

-- Compute increased by 20%, likely due to rising demand for generative AI, which demands substantial compute power to support intensive processing tasks and model training.
+- Compute increased by 8% to continue to meet demand for generative AI, which demands substantial compute power to support intensive processing tasks and model training.

 AWS on-demand and commitment levels by percentage